 - Carpenters: Certificate III in Carpentry or a Certificate III in Carpentry and Joinery

 - Building Designers: Certificate IV in Building Design Drafting

 Additionally, anyone who works on a construction site in Australia is required to do construction induction training and get a "White Card" through a Registered Training Organisation (RTO).

-Earthwork contractors are in-demand in the country because of the large construction activities.
-These tradies are in charge of the land clearing, including terrain and building demolition; clearing the soil of underwater, soil excavation, and removal of debris and other trash out of the project site.
-They also perform trench constructing for drainage and cabling purposes, as well as underground excavation for subway and other pipe connecting purposes.
+Earthwork contractors are in demand in the country because of the large construction activities.
+These tradies are in charge of the land clearing, including terrain and building demolition; clearing the soil underwater, soil excavation, and removal of debris and other trash out of the project site.
+They also perform trench construction for drainage and cabling purposes, as well as underground excavation for subway and other pipe connecting purposes.

 Proper planning and expertise are important to avoid soil erosion and construction site accidents during and after earthwork projects, and this is where the expertise and skills of earthwork contractors come in.
 The earthwork machinery is also expensive, which is why those who are starting out in this line of business take out a tradie loan or equipment financing.
 The investment, however, offers a great return because earthwork contractors are not only in-demand but are also highly paid with an average yearly income of $94,167.

 Under the Work Health and Safety Act 2011, You no longer need to hold an earthmoving or particular crane (EPC) certificate to operate the following types of equipment:

 However, there are still regulations in place to determine who can operate earthwork machinery and under what conditions.